 Five Secrets about Buying Running Shoes

-Working in a running store, I get to learn a lot about running, in general, new products and of course shoes.
-When I began working at the running store, I knew of the show I liked but not much else.
+Working in a specialty running store, I get to learn a lot about running, in general, new products and of course running shoes.
+When I began working at the run specialty store, I knew the shoe I liked but not much else.
 Like anyone, I went through the whole process of getting my foot remeasured; my gait analyzed, and my (now) coworker brought out some shoes that worked well for me.
 To my shock, my feet were wide and had grown.

-There are plenty of fascinating facts about shoes that you might not know.
-Working in a running store, they are now common knowledge for me, but I thought I would share.
+There are plenty of fascinating facts about running shoes that you might not know.
+Working in a run specialty store, they are now common knowledge for me, but I thought I would share.

 This includes side to side motion, tennis, etc. Running shoes aren’t reinforced on the sides and using them for lateral movement can break them down much faster.
-They are comfortable to do so, but your shoes will wear out faster.
+They are comfortable to do so, but a pair of shoes will wear out more quickly.

-Some technology such as gel can break down when heated.
-Eventually, a shoe will get dirty, don’t wash and dry it.
+Running shoe technology, such as gel can break down when heated.
+Eventually, a shoe will get dirty, so don’t wash and dry it.
 Spray it with a hose if you must.

 Most people believe the shoe causes the blister, but it’s usually a sock that has cotton in it.
-An exception is if the shoe is too small and thus rubbing but the majority of the time the sock is causing the blister.
+If the bottom of your foot or your arch is getting blisters, that is typically a sign of socks.

-A running shoe shouldn’t have a break in period unless it’s too small.
+A running shoe shouldn’t have a break-in period unless it’s too small.
+Shoes should feel good in the store.
 Do you see a trend here?
-Most people buy their running shoes too small and have to “break them in” or they have to stretch.
+Most people buy their running shoes too small and have to “break them in,” or they have to stretch.
 If you purchase the correct size, they won’t do that.
 You should be able to wiggle your toes before a run, during a run, and after a run.